-Dr. Stillman’s research focuses on the factors that mediate teachers’ capacities to deliver equity-oriented, responsive instruction in high-poverty schools serving historically marginalized youth, especially Spanish-English bilingual students.
-Using qualitative methods, Dr. Stillman focuses primarily on two factors—education policy and features of university teacher education—to generate understandings about pre-service and practicing teachers’ learning and work across contexts, and the implications of this work and learning for culturally and linguistically diverse students’ opportunities to learn.
+Dr. Stillman’s research focuses on the factors that mediate teachers’ capacities to deliver equity- and justice-oriented, instruction in schools serving minoritized youth, including Spanish-English bilingual students.
+Using qualitative methods, Dr. Stillman focuses primarily on two factors—education policy and features of university teacher education—to generate understandings about pre-service and practicing teachers’ learning and work across contexts, and the implications of this work and learning for minoritized students’ opportunities to learn.
 Because she is concerned with how individuals' work unfolds in relation to particular social structures and contexts, Dr. Stillman uses sociocultural perspectives on learning as guiding frameworks.
 Most recently, Professor Stillman has begun exploring questions surrounding the preparation of equity- and justice-oriented teacher educators.

 EDUC 4331 - Elementary Social Studies Methods